You don’t have to travel overseas—these restaurants serve dishes that are as good as the original.

 My first time trying Mayur Fine Indian Cuisine was for delivery during the lockdown.
 Here you’ll find Northern Indian specialties like tandoori, biryani, curry and fried food like pakoras and samosas.

-They’ve become my go-to for Indian food since then, having ordered multiple times throughout the pandemic.
+They’ve become my go-to for Indian food.
 I can happily say they’ve been consistently good all the time, which is not an easy feat for delivery.

-Must-try dishes: They have the best Lamb Korma I’ve had in the city with tender pieces of lamb in a rich and creamy cashew sauce that has a strong taste of cashew, something I found typically lacking in most restaurants.
-They also have a Tandoori Momo, a unique take on momos (steamed meat-filled dumplings) by cooking them in the tandoor, giving that flavourful charcoal taste.
+Must-try dishes: They have the best Lamb Korma I’ve had in the city, with tender pieces of lamb in a rich and creamy cashew sauce that has a strong taste of cashew, something I found typically lacking in most restaurants.

 Other favourite dishes are the Veggie Mixed Platter (paneer pakora, onion bhaji, veggie pakora and veggie samosa) and the Goat Curry, tender morsels of goat in deeply flavourful, aromatic and spicy curry that takes me back to my trip in India watching chefs use more than ten fresh herbs and spices to make such flavourful curries from scratch.